Previous PostHow Operating Costs Can Impact Your Business

 If the customer will be living in the construction zone, communicate early about the precautions that you and your team will take to keep a clean and orderly site.
 Clear expectations build a foundation of trust and accountability that your business can profit from.

 Recapping conversations and decisions made with clients will help prevent last-minute frustrated calls and texts.
+This includes some aspects of communication organization.
+Messages, images, and more can be attached to contacts in ConGenius.
 Misunderstandings happen and sometimes they’re hard to recover from.
 Ensuring clear and thorough communication up front will remove those issues down the road.
 Effective communication requires you to prioritize these phone calls and in-person check-ins to alleviate many of the misunderstandings that can occur.

 Set working hours and response times upfront with your client.
 Make sure to leave yourself plenty of padding with timelines.
 If the client expects you to reach out to them every day and they only hear from you twice a week, you may find a frustrated customer.
 Set aside time every day to ensure you aren’t missing texts or emails that need your attention.